balde/balde/doc/05_application.md

 The function @ref balde_app_run is used to run the balde application, and the @ref balde_app_free function is used to free the allocated resources after usage.

 When creating a function that gets the context app as argument, it is important to check if the ``error`` property is ``NULL``, because if this property is set, it means that an error ocurred previously.

+There is also a ``user_data`` pointer, that can be used to store arbitraty application-related data.